Exact entanglement entropy of the XYZ model and its sine-Gordon limit: Introduction

 In particular, much attention has been devoted to the study of strongly correlated spin and/or electronic models in one dimension, with the aim to unveil the relationship between entanglement properties of the ground state and quantum phase transitions.
 As soon as one has to deal with systems made up of more than two two-level subsystems, there does not exist a unique way of characterizing the degree of entanglement stored by the system itself.
 Thus, several different measures of entanglement have been proposed in literature over the last few years and used to study the critical properties of the above mentioned systems.
 These studies include more standard definitions of entanglement measures, such as concurrence \cite{Fazio,Fazio2,Vidal}, as well as others, such as Renyi entropies \cite{Franchini}, local \cite{Campos} indicators, or fidelity \cite{Zanardi}.

-In the realm of quantum field theory, one usually studies entanglement properties of a system via the computation of the so called Von Neumann entropy $S=-\mbox{Tr}[\rho_{A}\log\rho_{A}]$ related to the reduced density matrix $\rho_{A}$ of a subsystem A, as proposed in a seminal paper by Calabrese and Cardy \cite{Cardy}, in which both the critical (conformal) and the free massive cases have been examined.
+In the realm of quantum field theory, one usually studies entanglement properties of a system via the computation of the so called Von Neumann entropy $S=-\mbox{Tr}[\rho_{A}\log\rho_{A}]$ related to the reduced density matrix $\rho_{A}$ of a subsystem A, as proposed by \cite{Bombelli}, \cite{Callan} and \cite{Holzey} in the context of black hole physics, and by \cite{Schumacher} in that of quantum information.
+The general theory was then developed by Calabrese and Cardy \cite{Cardy}, in which both the critical (conformal) and the free massive cases have been examined.
 As for the massless situation, much evidence has been accumulated proving that, for a wide class of lattice systems, from the formula for $S$ one can extract the central charge of its scaling limit conformal field theory.
 This is the case, for example, of spin $\kappa/2$ XXZ-chains $(\kappa=1,2,3...)$ \cite{Weston} or of the $SU(3)$ AFM Heisenberg chain \cite{Aguado}.
-In addition, some attention has been devoted to the relationship between entanglement properties of the vacuum and the boundary conditions of the theory \cite{Weston,Asorey}.
+In addition, some attention has been devoted to the relationship between entanglement properties of the vacuum and the boundary conditions of the theory \cite{Cardy,Weston,Asorey,Olalla}.
 Important analytical progress has also been made in the context of massive integrable quantum field models, for which a framework for the computation of Von Neumann entropy has been developed using factorized scattering and form factor techniques \cite{Doyon,Doyon2}.